 Weather – The weather in Italy is typically mild by European standards, but can vary widely by location.
 Expect an average winter low of 3°C/38°F and winter high of 13°C/55°F. Summer average lows are approximately 18°C/64°F and summer highs are about 29°C/85°F.

 Featured Creatures – You'll find typical Mediterranean life like congers, nudibranchs, lobster and reefs with colorful corals, gorgonians and sponges.

 Recommended Training – Take the PADI Digital Underwater Photographer course to record the sights and the AWARE – Fish Identification to identify your subjects.

 Note - Travel to any destination may be adversely affected by conditions including (but not limited) to security, entry and exit requirements, health conditions, local laws and culture, natural disasters and climate.
 Regardless of your destination, check your local travel advisory board or department for travel advice about that location when planning your trip and again shortly before you leave.

 Language – Italian with English spoken in tourist areas.

 Currency – Euro.
 Credit cards are widely accepted.

-Electricity and Internet – Electricity is 240 volts, 50 Hz.
-Internet service is available in most of the hotels and cafes.
+Electricity and Internet – Electricity is 230 volts, 50 Hz.
+Internet service is widely available.

-Locate PADI Dive Shops and Resorts on Cyprus.
+Locate PADI Dive Shops and Resorts in Italy